Message from the Committee

 Upper Maffra West

 Hans Van Wees, share farmer and owner-operator in Upper Maffra West, is originally from Holland but came to Australia via New Zealand.
-He is keen to gain a greater understanding of the system, how it works and how decisions are made, as well as taking the opportunity to put forward ideas and suggestions.
-He is president of the Latrobe Valley Model Railway Association.
+He has experience of operating farms in both the modernised and unmodernised supply zones and brings a strong understanding of the system, how it works and factors in decision-making.
+He believes the MCCC is an opportunity for customers to offer feedback to SRW and put forward their ideas and suggestions.

 Working with the local farming community through his role in farm machinery sales, Robert Webber is well aware of the importance of a reliable water supply for both the farmer and community in general.
 Originally from a family farm in South West England, Robert and his wife Belinda own a small farm in Bundalaguah.
 The couple’s farm is under flood irrigation on a modernised channel with a flume gate and is used for agistment and producing grass silage.